- With the rise of more digital channels providing new ways to reach your audience, it's important not to forget about the power of email.

-Social media marketing may be sexy but email marketing is likely to get you more bang for your buck.
+Social media marketing may be highly effective but email marketing is likely to get you more bang for your buck.

 Not only is email a more active channel, compared to social media, where your message is sent and responded to compared to something that sits there waiting to be clicked on, a recent report in Chief Marketer indicated that it’s a channel with the most economical conversions, where the average email marketing campaign raises $40 for every $1 spent.